lanl/dsi/docs/readers_writers.rst

 =====================
 Readers/Writers connect data-producing applications to DSI core functionalities.
 A Reader function deals with existing data files or input streams.
-A Writer function deals with generating new data.
+A Writer function deals with generating new data formats.

 Readers/Writers are modular to support user contribution and contributors are encouraged to offer custom Readers/Writers abstract classes and implementations.
 A contributed Reader/Writer abstract class may either extend another Reader/Writer to inherit the properties of the parent, or be a completely new structure.

 In order to be compatible with DSI, Readers should store data in data structures sourced from the Python ``collections`` library (OrderedDict).
 Similarly, Writers should be compatible by accepting data structures from Python ``collections`` (OrderedDict) to export data/generate an image.

-Note that any contributed Readers/Writers or extension should include unit tests in  ``plugins/tests`` to demonstrate the new capability.
+Any contributed Readers/Writers, or extension of one, should include unit tests in  ``plugins/tests`` to demonstrate the new capability.

 ..  figure:: images/PluginClassHierarchy.png
     :alt: Figure depicting the current Readers/Writers class hierarchy.